IlpoJokinen/siiliwall_back/README.md

 # SiiliProjekti

-## Päivittäisen työskentelyn aloitus:
+## Starting of Daily work:

-Aloitus aina `git status`
+Start your workday with `git status`

-Hyvä käytäntö on myös käyttää commit-historian nähdäksesi `git log`
+To see commit-history use `git log`

-Tarkista branchisi komennolla `git branch`
+Check your current branch `git branch`

-Voit vaihtaa branchia `git checkout branchinNimi`
+Your are able to switch branch with `git checkout branchName`

-Tiedoston muutoksia aiempaan versioon voi tarkastella komennolla diff.
+File changes to previous version can be checked by using command diff.
-`git diff tiedosto.js`
+`git diff fileName`

-Jos commitistaunohtui jotain tai viesti meni väärin, voit täydentää tuoreinta kommittialaajentimella--amend.
+If you forgot something from your commit or you typed commit wrong, Your are able to fill in the latest commit by using --amend.
-Lisää (add) muutokset ja tee commit:
+Add changes and do commit:
 `git commit --amend`

-Jos lisäsit seuraavaan committiin(add) tiedoston, joka ei sinne kuuluisi, voit peruuttaa staginginkomennolla reset:
+If you added a file to the next commit(add), that you did not want to add, you can abort the staging with command reset:
-`git reset HEAD temp.log` # HEAD viittaa tuoreimpaan versioon
+`git reset HEAD fileName` # HEAD refers to the latest version

-Jos haluat hylätä tiedostoon tekemäsi muutokset ja palata versionhallinnassa olevaan versioon, se onnistuu komennolla checkout.
+If you want to abandon your changes in file and go back to a version in the version control, it is possible with checkout.
-`git checkout –- tiedosto.tyyppi`
+`git checkout –- fileName`

-Muista, että kaikki, mikä on commitilla talletettu, on palautettavissa.
-Siksi committeja kannattaa tehdä usein.
+DISCLAIMER: remember, that every commit, which has been saved is restoreable.
+Therefore your should make as many commits as possible.

-Yksinkertaisin malli, jota useimmissa pienissä projekteissa käytetään, on keskitetty.
+Simple model, that is been used in this project, where everyone has the rights to write in repository works like written below:

-Kaikilla on kirjoitusoikeudet yhteiseen repositoryyn.
+1. Firstly everyone must clone the shared repository `git clone <repository-url>`

-1. Aluksi kaikki kloonaavat yhteisen repositoryn
+2. Changes will be made in the repository with basic commands `git add fileName`
-`git clone<repository-url>`
+`git commit`

-2. Muutokset tehdään omaan repositoryyn, kukin omaan tahtiinsa `git commit`
+3. Push changes to shared repository

-3. Valmiit muutokset viedään yhteiseen repositoryyn.
+`git push origin master` # remote-repository origin, changes in branch

-`git push origin master` # etä-repository origin, muutokset masterissa
+4. Other people changes can be fetched in your own repository, merged and pushed.

-4. Muiden muutokset haetaan omaan repositoryyn, yhdistetään omiin ja julkaistaan `git  fetch origin`
+`git fetch origin`
 `git merge origin/master`
 `git push origin master`

-Pull requestin tekeminen:
+Making pull request:

-Komento `git pull`
+Command `git pull`

-Pull requestissa tarjottavat muutokset kannattaa aina tehdä feature-haaroissa.
+Changes coming from pull request should be always done in feature-branches. # example feature/development

-Jos muutokset on otettu mukaan, saat omat muutoksesi takaisin omaan repositoryysiprojektin master-haarassa pull-operaatiolla.
+Jos muutokset on otettu mukaan, saat omat muutoksesi takaisin omaan repositoryysi projektin master-haarassa pull-operaatiolla.

 Jos teet muutokset master-haaraasi, joudut todennäköisesti peruuttamaan master-haarassasi, koska se ei enää vastaa etärepositoryn master-haaraa.